csu-wingmate/pre2fuzz/README.md

 profuzzbench_plot.py -i <input_data> -o <output_plot_file>
 ```
 Replace <input_data> with the path to your coverage data and <output_plot_file> with the desired filename for your plot.

-# Utility Scripts
-ProFuzzPeach includes scripts for building and running all fuzzers on all targets with pre-configured parameters.
-To build all targets for all fuzzers, run the script profuzzpeach_build_all.sh.
-To execute the fuzzers, use the script profuzzpeach_exec_all.sh.

 # FAQs
 ## 1. How do I extend ProFuzzPeach?